Trinity English Calvinistic Methodist Chapel

 The Official Re-Opening of the Chapel.

-On Sunday 26th of February 1906, the Trinity English Calvinistic Methodist Chapel, Church Street, Abertillery was officially re-opened.
+On Sunday 26th of February 1906, the Trinity English Calvinistic Methodist Chapel, Church Street, Abertillery (as seen in the main featured image above) was officially re-opened.
 Rev D. L. Jenkins preached in the morning with the evening service being conducted by the Principal Prys M.A of Trevecca College.
 The choir was conducted by Mr W. Powell and accompanied by Mr Howard.
 The service carried on over the next few days and over £100 was raised during the week.

 Description of the Building.